 Since no single feature was correlated with the observed kinetic constants, we used all 59 features together with a regularized linear model to predict the kinetic constants based on the most informative feature subsets.
 For this task, we used elastic net regularization, a constraint regression technique that uses both l1 and l2 regularization for feature selection (see Supplemental Materials).
 [1] To increase robustness to sample size and remove bias, we used a bootstrapping aggregating (bagging) technique, where the predicted value was an average of 1,000 elastic net models, each trained on a different subset of the data (see Methods).
 The final prediction from this ensemble learning regression method outperformed all individual models.
-In the case the of kcat/KM , PCC is 0.77 versus 0.65 for ensemble and X.XX for individual models.
+In the case of kcat/KM, the PCC is 0.77 versus 0.65 for ensemble and X.XX for individual models.
 For kcat and KM, PCC is 0.60 versus 0.48 and 0.71 versus 0.56, respectively.
 As shown in Figure 4, the machine learning predictions have a strong correlation with experimentally-measured values.
-Variability differs for each constant but is consistent across all samples, with the the average std for all samples , , and .05 for kcat/KM , kcat and KM respectively.
+Variability differs for each constant but is consistent across all samples, with the the absolute mean±average std for all samples 1.47 ± 0.38, 0.75 ± 0.19, and 0.16 ± 0.05 for kcat/KM , kcat and KM respectively.

 Each kinetic constant is predicted by 8–10 structural features calculated by the Rosetta Molecular Modeling Suite (Table 1).
 The Michaelis-Menten constant KM, which is a measure of how tightly the enzyme-substrate complex binds, is predicted by Rosetta packing statistics, which quantify the area of empty space between atoms in a given region.
 The set of features identified that correlate to kcat and kcat/KM include calculated hydrogen bonding energy between BglB and pNPG as well as the number of hydrogen bonds to pNPG.
 Overall, metrics correlated to kcat were found to be co-correlated with kcat/KM, and are mostly measures of hydrogen bonding.
 Structural features correlated to KM are predominantly packing statistics.
 It is interesting to note that while no specific feature is strongly correlated to any kinetic constant, the set of features selected by machine learning that predict constant make sense from a physical perspective.